NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/Models/small.md

 # Small Signal Analysis

-Here we discuss the method used to do a small signal analysis on the DAE system defined in *LITS.jl*.
+Here we discuss the method used to do a small signal analysis on the DAE system defined in *PowerSimulationsDynamics.jl*.
 The package defines algebraic variables for both real and imaginary voltages on all buses (except if they have a dynamic line connected, on which the voltage of those buses are treated as differential variables).
 In addition, each dynamic device can add differential variables (or states) that are concatenated to construct the system of differential algebraic equations.

 We define ``y`` as the vector of algebraic variables, ``x`` as the vector of differential variables (states) and ``p`` the parameters of the system, we can define ``g(y,x,p)`` as the vector of algebraic equations and ``f(y,x,p)`` as the vector of differential equations.
 With that, the non-linear differential algebraic system of equations can be written as: